Guide to Buying a Home

 Options include single-family homes and condominiums.
 Some home buyers prefer homes with large yards.
 Others opt for condominiums where they can avoid yard maintenance entirely.

-With a single-family home in a development, you'll be responsible for your own yard and home, but may be restricted to certain design elements or other regulations if there is a home owners association.
+With a single-family home in a development, you’ll be responsible for your own yard and home, but may be restricted to certain design elements or other regulations if there is a home owners association.
+Learn more about the types of home construction.

 A condominium is a home in a multi-unit complex, such as an apartment building or a townhouse cluster.
 You own the home, and you and your neighbors jointly own the common elements, such as the land around the complex, the parking areas, building exteriors, hallways, utility pipes and recreational facilities.
 A condominium owners association is responsible for maintaining the jointly owned elements.
 The day-to-day business of the complex is generally handled by a managing agency.